multiversx/mx-chain-proxy-go/README.md

 - `/v1.0/block/:shardID/by-hash/:hash?withTxs=true`    (GET) --> returns a block by hash, with transactions included
 - `/v1.0/block/:shardID/altered-accounts/by-nonce/:nonce`    (GET) --> returns altered accounts in the given block by nonce
 - `/v1.0/block/:shardID/altered-accounts/by-nonce/:nonce?tokens=token1,token2`    (GET) --> returns altered accounts in the given block by nonce, filtered out by given tokens
-- `/v1.0/block/:shardID/altered-accounts/by-nonce/:nonce?tokens=token1,token2&withMetadata=true`    (GET) --> returns altered accounts in the given block by nonce, filtered out by given tokens.
-For each esdt, it will also add its metadata
 - `/v1.0/block/:shardID/altered-accounts/by-hash/:hash`    (GET) --> returns altered accounts in the given block by hash
 - `/v1.0/block/:shardID/altered-accounts/by-hash/:hash?tokens=token1,token2`    (GET) --> returns altered accounts in the given block by hash, filtered out by given tokens
-- `/v1.0/block/:shardID/altered-accounts/by-hash/:hash?tokens=token1,token2&withMetadata=true`    (GET) --> returns altered accounts in the given block by hash, filtered out by given tokens.
-For each esdt, it will also add its metadata

 Please note that `altered-accounts` endpoints will only work if the backing observers of the Proxy have support for historical balances (`--operation-mode historical-balances` when starting the node)